 My objective in creating Human Truth is to tell about my discovery of human interaction.
 It is a tale which is highly abstract; details are available elsewhere.
-My tale attempts to provide an understanding for those who care about the plight of common, ordinary people, and are willing to participate in actions necessary to create a social framework of general prosperity.
+My tale attempts to provide an understanding for those who care about the plight of common, ordinary people, and are willing to adopt a creed necessary to create a social framework of general prosperity.
 I leave my message for the historical record.

 I was born in 1951.
 The world has dramatically changed during my lifetime.
 What a strange trip it has been!
 Cognitive abilities and moral constraints (based upon the recognition of natural rights) have plummeted.
 I am saddened by the result.